1. What does a seal point Siamese look like?

-A seal point Siamese is a Siamese cat whose coat colour is seal point.
+A seal point Siamese is a Siamese cat whose coat color is seal point (“Seal point” is the color).
 This unique coat consists of an ivory or cream background with dark brown/black points on the face (known as a mask), ears, paws and tail.

-The seal point colour can also be found in a number of other breeds including the Birman, Balinese, Ragdoll, Himalayan (pointed Persian cat), as well as breeds that are permitted to have a range of coat colours and patterns such as the Devon Rex, Cornish Rex, Exotic and British Shorthair.
+The seal point color can also be found in a number of other breeds including the Birman, Balinese, Ragdoll, Himalayan (pointed Persian cat), as well as breeds that are permitted to have a range of coat colors and patterns such as the Devon rex, Cornish rex, exotic shorthair and British shorthair.

 Burmese cats have a similar gene known as cb (Siamese is cs), which also causes a reduction in the amount of pigment produced on warmer parts of the body.
 The Burmese and Siamese genes have incomplete dominance with each other, producing a mink cat with the genotype cs/cb, commonly known as the Tonkinese.